 Scholarly Commons Citation

 Salop, Steven C., "Anticompetitive Overbuying by Power Buyers" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 211.
+211.